phpmyadmin/phpmyadmin/docs/security.rst

 SQL injection
 +++++++++++++

-As the whole purpose of phpMyAdmin is to preform sql queries, this is not our first concern.
+As the whole purpose of phpMyAdmin is to preform SQL queries, this is not our first concern.
 SQL injection is sensitive to us though when it concerns the mysql control connection.
-This controlconnection can have additional privileges which the logged in user does not poses.
+This control connection can have additional privileges which the logged in user does not poses.
 E.g. access the :ref:`linked-tables`.

 User data that is included in (administrative) queries should always be run